 Most of our pilot training is done with Beechcraft Sport, Beechcraft Sundowner, Piper Warrior III (glass cockpit), and Beechcraft Bonanza aircraft.
 BBCC’s fleet also includes a Citabria, a Cessna 180, and the twin-engine Piper Seminole.
 We also provide pilot training on three Frasca Simulators to enhance instrument training.

 You can’t match our pilot training environment.
 Our flight school is located adjacent to the Grant County International Airport, which boasts one of the longest and widest runways in the Western U.S. Students get the experience of flying in a high density environment nearly every day.
 Our students are in the air with wide-body commercial jets, military aircraft, helicopters, and often Boeing’s latest aircraft.

 Key to BBCC’s pilot training success over the years is that we have an incredible 350 VFR flying days per year (less than 8 inches of rainfall), which means our student pilots are progressing while students at other flight schools are grounded by bad weather.
 The airport has four runways and 13 instrument approaches.
 BBCC’s pilot training program uses unobstructed airspace nearby for training maneuvers.

-Our newly remodeled and expanded Flight Training Center is located near taxiways, aircraft maintenance, storage hangers, fuel and washing areas, and classrooms.
+Our Flight Training Center is located near taxiways, aircraft maintenance, storage hangers, fuel and washing areas, and classrooms.
 The flight line is within walking distance of BBCC residence halls, dining commons, and other college facilities.